How to take collagen powder effectively

 While it doesn’t matter in terms of its effectiveness, if you’re new to collagen you might wish to build up your dose gradually by splitting the dose throughout the day.

 Collagen is, after all, a protein.
-And too much protein all at once before your body’s had a chance to get used to it can lead to bloating, so it can be a good idea to start off easy.
+And too much protein all at once before your body’s had a chance to get used to it may lead to bloating, so it might be a good idea to start off easy.
 Try one serving in the morning with your coffee and one in the afternoon with your tea.

 The extra protein may make you feel thirstier than usual, so always have a bottle of water handy.